-2.5 Improving the Model
+Improving the Model

-An uninterpretable model suffers from the performance and regulatory risks discussed earlier (see 2.2 Enhancing Trust, and 2.3 Satisfying Regulations), and closes the door on products that take advantage of explanations (2.4 Explaining Decisions).
+An uninterpretable model suffers from the performance and regulatory risks discussed earlier (see Enhancing Trust, and Satisfying Regulations above), and closes the door on products that take advantage of explanations (see the previous section, Explaining Decisions).
 It's also much harder to improve.

 Debugging or incrementally improving an uninterpretable black-box model is often a matter of trial and error.
 Your only option is to run through a list of ideas and conduct experiments to see if they improve things.
 If the model is interpretable, however, you can easily spot glaring problems or construct a kind of theory about how it works.
 The problems can be fixed, and the theory narrows down the possibilities for improvements.
-This means experiments are driven by hypotheses rather than trial and error, which makes improvements quicker.3
+This means experiments are driven by hypotheses rather than trial and error, which makes improvements quicker. $[\underline{3}]$

-A striking example of debugging is given in the paper introducing Local Interpretable Model-agnostic Explanations (LIME),4 the black-box interpretability technique we use in this report's prototype (4 Prototype).
-In that paper, the authors describe a convolutional neural network image classification model able to distinguish between images of wolves
+A striking example of debugging is given in the paper introducing Local Interpretable Model-agnostic Explanations (LIME),^[4] the black-box interpretability technique we use in this report's prototype.
+In that paper, the authors describe a convolutional neural network image classification model able to distinguish between images of wolves and Husky dogs with high accuracy.
+LIME's ability to "explain" individual classifications makes it obvious that the classifier has incorrectly learned to identify not wolves and Husky dogs, but snow in the background of the image, which was more common in the training images of wolves.